alexmanguera/Adwords-Scripts/README.md

 * Via the spreadsheet selector, we are able to run the script multiple times in a day at an interval for it to process only Campaigns that has not completed from the previous run, based on the "Last Started" and "Last Completed" values in the spreadsheet selector.

+### How do I get set up? ###

+* On the Google Spreadsheet Selector, Assign the Campaigns and its Ad Groups Manually.
+* Set Skip value to each Campaign.

 **Google Spreadsheet Selector Columns**

 * ***Campaign Name***